joe-rodgers/joe-rodgers.github.io/_pages/about.md

   caption: "Me and my beautiful PK Classic"
 ---

-I am passionate about the Bitcoin industry and its developments worldwide, particularly from a monetary policy and libertarian perspective.
+I am passionate about Bitcoin and its developments worldwide, particularly from a monetary policy and libertarian perspective.
 I strongly believe in education and onboarding via content curation and I enjoy the creative process of doing so.

 You should definitely check out my Bitcoin project, [**WORDS**](https://bitcoinwords.github.io/) which is a monthly journal.